Tushar584/-Loan-approval-prediction-using-ML/README.md

 | Bagging             | 20,723.30                 |
 | Gradient Boosting   | 26,674.35                 |

--_ **Final Model Used**: Random Forest
+- **Final Model Used**: Random Forest
-- **Metric Used**: RMSE (Root Mean Squared Error)_
+- **Metric Used**: RMSE (Root Mean Squared Error)

-**Why choose Random Forest while Bagging yields the best results?**
+**Q->Why choose Random Forest while Bagging yields the best results?**
-Although Bagging produced the lowest RMSE, Random Forest was selected because it consistently produced the lowest RMSE during parameter tuning.
+Ans->Although Bagging produced the lowest RMSE, Random Forest was selected because it consistently produced the lowest RMSE during parameter tuning.

 ## Lessons Learned and Recommendations
 Through this project, we found that the primary factors influencing the loan amount granted are: